Waking Nights Support Worker

 Could you be a Sense Waking Nights Support Worker?

-It's an exciting time as Sense has just released its new strategy, we now have an opportunity for a Waking Nights Support Worker to join our service in Dunmurry, Northern Ireland.
+At Sense, we now have an exciting opportunity for a Waking Nights Support Worker to join our residential service in Edgbaston, Birmingham .

-This is a Permanent role, with contracts available from 28-37 hours per week.
+This is a permanent role, working 35 hours per week.

 Does this sound right for you?